YadavYashvant/Capturio/README.md

 # Capturio
 A camera app made in kotlin.<br>
-It uses CameraX library ( CameraController ).
+It uses CameraX library (CameraController)